WitnessAngel/witness-angel-cryptolib/docs/algorithms_overview.rst

 Overview of Algorithms
 ===============================

-This document describes he different technologies available in modern cryptography, in particular the selected algorithms and their worthy or obsolete alternatives.
+This document describes the different technologies available in modern cryptography, in particular the selected algorithms and their worthy or obsolete alternatives.

 Invariants